OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Prevalence: 3.50% of applications

-Change: This category now emphasizes threat modeling and secure design from the start, rather than specific technical vulnerabilities.
+Major change: This category now emphasizes threat modeling and secure design from the start, rather than specific technical vulnerabilities found later in the SDLC.

 Position: 7th place (unchanged)